getappmap/appmap/README.md

 `directory`, `package`, `class`, `interface`, `module`, etc. Since an AppMap is a high-level representation of code, the detailed differences between these language-specific concepts aren't usually very important.
 Rules of thumb:

-* Use `package` to represent the organization of code into directories.
-A package may contain packages and classes, but not functions.
+* Use a `package` for each directory which contains code.
+A package may contain classes, but not functions.
-* Use `class` to represent a type declaration in a code file.
+* Use a `class` for each type declaration in a code file.
 A class may contain classes and functions, but not packages.

 #### Common attributes